Laf111/CEMU-Batch-Framework/README.md

 Also if you edit the source code, use a text editor that doesn't change ANSI files format to UTF8.

+IF YOU ENCOUNTER ANY ISSUE WITH CEMU :
+1) if settings for this version were IMPORTED from another one, try to delete your settings using the dedicated shortcut "wii-u games\cemu\cemu_x.y.z\delete all my cemu_x.y.z's settings.lnk"
+2) refuse the import the next run to use the factory settings from this version
+3) DISABLE ALL GFX PACKS and check if the issue persist
+4) DO NOT REPORT BUGS TO CEMU TEAM (discord or subreddit), CONTACT ME FIRST

-If you have any trouble don't seek for help or support on CEMU's subreddits or discords, send me a private message on reddit, Discord or GBATemp (to Laf111) and i'll gladly help you.
+Send me a private message on reddit, Discord or GBATemp (to Laf111) and i'll gladly help you.